Welcome to this moment of calm.

 Let your hands rest wherever they feel most natural.

-And let it leave gently through the mouth.
+And let it leave gently through your mouth.

 Again,